Visit Andalucia Logo

 Feria del Caballo Jerez de la Frontera

-One of the most popular events at the Jerez Horse Fair is the "Paseo de Caballos," or "Horse Parade," where horses and riders parade through the fairgrounds showing off their stunning attire.
+One of the most popular events at Feria de Jerez is the "Paseo de Caballos," or "Horse Parade," where horses and riders parade through the fairgrounds showing off their stunning attire.
 The horses are often adorned with intricate bridles, blankets, and plumes, and the riders wear traditional Andalusian costumes, complete with wide-brimmed hats, short jackets, and tight-fitting trousers.

 Flamenco Dancing at Feria del Caballo